huynguy-db/arcion-docs/content/docs/instructional-docs/source-db-setup/Oracle.md

        QUOTA unlimited on <user-defined-tablespace>
        TEMPORARY TABLESPACE TEMP;
     ```
-From here on, the newly created user will be refenced as ```rep-usr```, but you may name the user anything you like.
+From here on, the newly created user will be referenced as ```rep-usr```, but you may name the user anything you like.

 2. Provide ```rep-usr``` the permission to create a session
     ```SQL